wncc/codewars-v4/docs/Game.md

 The primary action that a pirate can perform is to **move**, and to decide where to move it can investigate its surroundings and communicate with its team via signals.

-Each ship occupies exactly one tile at any time, and any tile that has one or more ships from a team will have a boat displayed on it.
+Each pirate occupies exactly one tile at any time, and any tile that has one or more pirates from a team will have a ship displayed on it.

 ## 2. Communication Between Base and Robots